PakmanGames/uottahack8/docs/SPEC.md

 - Desktop-optimized layout (4-column grid)
 - Mobile: Single column layout with tap-to-add
-- Dark theme with cyan/blue/purple gradients
+- Dark storm theme with cyan/blue/purple gradients

 ### State Management

 - All game state in `app/page.tsx` using React hooks
 - No external state library (keep it simple for hackathon)
 - API routes are stateless (order counter resets on server restart)

+### Rain Animation (Hydration-Safe)

+Rain effects use `useEffect` to generate random positions only on the client side, preventing React hydration mismatches.

 ---